What are the Chapters and Networks?

 We welcome new members and ideas for, and offers to host, events.
 Please join through the ACHS website http://www.criticalheritagestudies.org/become-a-member-1/, contact us directly at email@example.com, and follow us on twitter: @achsukchapter

-If you wish to join the Chapter, please select 'United Kingdom' as your geographical location under your Member Profile in the ACHS Member Directory or contact Dr Bryony Onciul, Dr Katherine Lloyd or Dr Anna Woodham.
+If you are a member of ACHS, you can become a part of the UK Chapter by selecting “United Kingdom Chapter” under “Chapters” in your Member Profile in the ACHS Member Directory or contact Dr Bryony Onciul, Dr Katherine Lloyd or Dr Anna Woodham.

 United States Chapter (ACHS-US)

 The Chapter was founded with the goals of building a community in the U.S. (with an openness to all of the Americas) around the theories, methods, and issues in heritage and museums studies and practice, as well as strengthening the relationships between U.S.-based scholars and professionals and the international heritage discourse and related sectors.
 As one way to promote the Chapter and its main aims, it has been heavily involved with the organisation of conference sessions and panels that examine the contributions of U.S.-based scholarship and practice to the heritage discourse, and vice versa.
 Each of the following activities brought together different groups of participants, including those working in North and South American contexts, drawing on a range of disciplinary perspectives and, thus, helping to add interdisciplinary to the critical heritage studies movement: